 Are you getting Fedora 26?

-Excited to try Fedora 26?
+Are you planning to upgrade your Fedora install?
 Try it and share your experience with us.
 Which features did you like the most about Fedora 26?
 Something you want to add?
 Hit the comment section below.